Sinan-Daghan/canvas/README.md

 # Canvas by Sinan Daghan

 Canvas is a project in which I gather a few code snippets.
-I like using the javascript Canvas API;
+I like using the javascript Canvas API.